Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 The key is G major with a modulation (key change) to D major in the second section, starting at bar 20 with the introduction of the out-of-key note C# and the out-of-key chord A major.
 The chart shows the chords that Minuet in G consists of - either played in full or spread out through the bar.

 By bar 24, the modulation to the new key of D major is complete and then immediately cancelled by bringing in the C natural bass note on the last beat of the bar.
-This implies a D7 chord, which being the dominant 7th chord, leads us away from the new key and back to the original home key of G major.
+This implies a D7 chord, which being the dominant 7th chord of the original key, leads us away from the new key and back to G major.

 The chord E minor is known as a pivot chord in this context because it belongs to both keys (G major and D major) and provides a neat way to modulate from one to the other, without the key change seeming too abrupt.

-Check out some of my easy classical guitar arrangements (at least, easier than Minuet in G) here on HubPages:
+Check out some of my easy classical guitar arrangements (at least, easier than Minuet in G) here on Spinditty:

 The score arrangement, audio track and cover image are by chasmac and produced on Finale, Goldwave and Photoshop.